 Trikala.
 Trikala is one of the four prefectures of Thessaly.
 Trikala town is the capital of this prefecture.
 The town of Trikala has got its name from the nymph Trikki, the daughter of Pinios.
 Trikala is the third largest city in Thessaly with 75 000 residents.
 It’s also the birthplace of the first doctor without borders, Asclepeios (1247 BC).
 In the Middle Ages the name was used for first time.
-Ones it was the seat of a Serb (14th century) and later of a Turkish prince.
-During the Turkish occupation it was the most important town of Thessaly.
+Once it was the seat of a Serb (14th century) and later of a Turkish prince.
+During the Turkish occupation it was the most important town in Thessaly.

 The most known sight of the prefecture is the world-famous Meteora.
 Very impressive are the Pindos mountain range with beautiful forests and rivers, Kalambaka, Pili, Elati, Pertouli, Aspropotamos and Kastraki.

 There are a lot of cultural activities available in the region.
 Every summer, known Greek artists come to give concerts and all kind of exhibitions are organized.
 Summer festivals are held in almost every village.
 Very often people dressed in traditional costumes attend these events.

 Trikala has a scenic landscape, there is a balance between mountains and plains.
 The climate is inconsistent, and temperatures can vary considerably.
 It always snows on the Pindos mountains in winter.

 Trikala is an important regional trade center.
 It is also a fertile agricultural region where cotton is grown.

 Text: Jorgos and Wendy Nikolidakis - Text edited by Katrina Butzer